Water Safety

 Temporary pools that hold less than 40cm of water should be emptied out and stored upside down after every use.

-Apart from pools, there are other hazards you should be aware of in the home.
+Apart from pools, there are other drowning hazards to be aware of in the home that tamariki will need extra protection from

-Empty water from buckets and containers as soon as you've finished using them, and check around your whare and backyard for anything that can hold water or collect rainwater.
+Check around your whare and outside for anything that can hold water or collect rainwater.
+Empty water from buckets and containers as soon as you've finished using them.
 Turn these upside down so water can't collect.

 Water risks around the home: